THATCHER468/DSA-2040_Practical_Exam_Margaret_497/README.md

 - Execute OLAP queries for business insights
 - Apply clustering and Apriori analysis on Iris dataset
 - Document findings and visualize results

+## Task 2
+## 🔄 ETL Pipeline

+The ETL process is implemented in `etl/etl_retail.py` and follows three main steps:

+1. **Extract**
+   Loads synthetic retail data from `synthetic_data.csv` using pandas.

+2. **Transform**
+   - Converts `InvoiceDate` to datetime format
+   - Calculates `TotalSales = Quantity * UnitPrice`
+   - Filters out invalid rows (e.g., negative quantities or prices)
+   - Filters for transactions within the last year

+3. **Load**
+   - Creates a SQLite database `retail_dw.db`
+   - Loads cleaned data into the `SalesFact` table
+   - Optionally creates dimension summaries (e.g., `CustomerDim`)

+The synthetic data was generated using the `Faker` library and mimics the structure of the UCI Online Retail dataset.
+The generation script is included in the ETL folder.

+## Section 2: Data mining
+# Task 1 : Preprocessing the Iris Dataset
+This task involved preparing the Iris dataset for clustering and association rule mining.
+The following steps were performed:

+1. Loading the Dataset The Iris dataset was loaded using scikit-learn and converted into a pandas DataFrame.

+2. Preprocessing
+Checked for missing values using df.isnull().sum() Applied Min-Max scaling to normalize feature values One-hot encoded the class label for compatibility with certain models

+3. Exploratory Analysis
+Computed summary statistics using df.describe() Generated a pairplot to visualize feature relationships Created a correlation heatmap to assess feature dependencies Plotted boxplots for each feature to identify potential outliers

+4. Train/Test Split Function
+A reusable function was written to split the cleaned dataset into training and testing sets using an 80/20 ratio.

+All visualizations were saved in the datamining/visualizations/ folder, and the cleaned dataset was exported to iris_cleaned.csv.

 ## 🚀 How to Run